How to Transition from Sole Proprietorship to LLC

 You can hire a professional service provider, handle this duty yourself, or appoint an employee.
 But in either case, you must ensure that your agent meets all the state requirements.
 Typically, this includes being of legal age (18+), having a local street address, and being available during standard business hours.

-3. Prepare and file articles of organization
+3. Prepare and file Articles of Organization (or Certificate of Organization)

 The Articles of Organization form include the following information: